 The workspace must be updated before creating a version and publishing from it.
 If there any conflicts between the changes synced to your workspace while updating and any of the changes already in your workspace, you will see a “Conflict found” indication on the Workspace Overview page.
 Selecting to resolve the conflicts will bring you into a conflict resolution tool.

 I will not get into details of conflict resolution.
 You can learn more about it in Simo’s blog post.

-If you use Google Tag Manager and Google Analytics, you already know that with every new analytics tag you create requires Google Analytics property ID (a.k.a.
-Tracking ID), e.g. UA-XXXX123.
+This tip applies to Universal Analytics (GA3).
+If you use Google Tag Manager and Google Analytics, you already know that every new analytics tag you create requires Google Analytics property ID (a.k.a.
+Tracking ID), e.g. UA-XXXX123, and other settings.
 If you are creating multiple tags, this can be a pain and can also lead to possible typos/errors that will cause your tags to fail later on since you won’t be sending data to the right GA accounts.

-Did you know that Google Tag Manager can remember your Google Analytics Tracking ID for you?
-Doing this saves time, energy and value.
-To do so, you’ll need to create a constant string user-defined variable for your Property ID.
+Did you know that Google Tag Manager can remember your Google Analytics Tracking ID (and other settings) for you?
+Doing this saves time, energy, and value.
+To do so, you’ll need to create a Google Analytics Settings Variable and reuse it in multiple Google Analytics tags.

 A lookup table in Google Tag Manager makes it much simpler to manage lots of values in your tracking setup.
 It can drastically reduce the number of tags required and turn your messy GTM into a neat environment.